Skip to main content

 Rule 901-2-08 | Present condition report.

-(A) The purpose of the present condition report is to document and record the use, nature, and condition of an application property and its improvements at the approximate time an agricultural easement is purchased.
+(A) The purpose of the present condition report is to document and record the use, nature, and condition of an application property and improvements at the approximate time an agricultural easement is purchased.
 The report is used as a baseline document to assist in monitoring and enforcing the terms of the agricultural easement.
 The report shall be completed by the applicant using the template provided by the director.
-The applicant and the landowner shall sign the acknowledgment of condition page.
-The present condition report may be an exhibit to the agricultural easement.
+The certified local sponsor and the landowner shall sign the acknowledgment of condition page and record the present condition report as an exhibit to the agricultural easement.

 (B) The narrative descriptions in the present condition report shall be in sufficient detail and clarity to accomplish the purposes of the report.